 Types of Submissions

-The TXST Digital Collections Repository showcases and provides access to the research and scholarship of our university community.
+The University Scholarship repository showcases and provides access to the research and scholarship of our university community.
 Submission types include articles, conference materials (posters, papers, presentations), reviews, books, chapters, reports, artwork, online journals, conference proceedings, and audio/video (e.g., podcasts, interviews, etc.).
 For more information, see the Submissions page or the FAQs.

 Which Version of a Publication to Include

-The full-text version of a publication that can be made available in the TXST Digital Collections Repository depends on the pubisher's policies.
+The full-text version of a publication that can be made available in University Scholarship depends on the publisher's policies.
 In most cases, the publisher permits the Author Accepted Manuscript (AAM) version to be included in the repository.
-Some publishers permit posting the final Published PDF version.
+Many publishers permit posting the final Published PDF version.

 The diagram below shows the different versions of a publication produced during the publication process: